khulnasoft/khulnasoft/doc/admin/observability/dashboards.md

 <!-- DO NOT EDIT: generated via: bazel run //doc/admin/observability:write_monitoring_docs -->

-This document contains a complete reference on Sourcegraph's available dashboards, as well as details on how to interpret the panels and metrics.
+This document contains a complete reference on Khulnasoft's available dashboards, as well as details on how to interpret the panels and metrics.

-To learn more about Sourcegraph's metrics and how to view these dashboards, see [our metrics guide](https://sourcegraph.com/docs/admin/observability/metrics).
+To learn more about Khulnasoft's metrics and how to view these dashboards, see [our metrics guide](https://sourcegraph.com/docs/admin/observability/metrics).

 ## Frontend